NicoleTressler/FinanceApplication/README.md

 A desktop application for tracking expenses and building savings habits, built with Python's Tkinter (GUI), SQLite (storage), and Matplotlib (charts).

 ## Features

-- **Expense categorization** — log expenses under built-in categories (Food, Housing, Transportation, Utilities, Entertainment, etc.) with date and description.
+- **Expense categorization** — log expenses under built-in categories (Food, Housing, Transportation, Utilities, Entertainment, other.) with date and an option for a description.

 - **Monthly budgets** — set a budget per category per month and see spend vs. budget with color-coded progress bars (green / yellow / red).

-- **Financial charts** — pie chart of spending by category, bar chart of budget vs. actual, and a line chart of your spending trend over recent months.
+- **Financial charts** — pie chart of spending by category, bar chart of budget vs. actual, and a line chart of spending trend over recent months.

 - **Recurring payments** — define bills/subscriptions (daily, weekly, monthly, or yearly) that are automatically posted as expenses whenever their due date arrives (checked each time the app starts, catching up on anything missed).

 - **Savings goals** — set a target amount and optional deadline, then log contributions and watch a progress bar fill in.

 - **Spending alerts** — get a warning at 80% of a category budget and an alert when a budget is exceeded, both on the Dashboard and when adding an expense.